 One of the main attraction points for Facebook is the number of users that the platform has.
 With over 2 billion users every month, Facebook is the most used social media platform out there.
 Instagram also has many active users, with 500 million logging in every day.
 What’s even more astonishing is that 20% of the time spent on mobile devices is spent on Facebook and Instagram.

 With all these users many would think that the cost surrounding Facebook would be rather high, on the contrary, Facebook advertising is one of the lowest.
 Compared to other digital marketing platforms, and traditional media techniques, the cost to reach 1000 people is considerably lower as seen below.

 For start-ups and small businesses, Facebook advertising can be hugely beneficial, with even £1 a day raising your brand awareness, and increasing your social media presence.
 More information on how as little as £1 a day spent on Facebook advertising can be found on Moz.

 To setup your Facebook ads, and target the right people, you can use Audiences.
 The three targeting options for your ads are Core Audiences, Custom Audiences and Lookalike Audiences.

-Core Audiences – Select your audience manually based on characteristics you chose.
+Core Audiences – Select your audience manually based on the characteristics you chose.